 It's not difficult to find out which genes are related to specific health issues.
-For research purposes, I searched Google for the genes related to the following diseases and conditions.
+For research purposes, I searched Google for the genes associated with some diseases and disorders.
 Then I just typed that genome name into the search field under the raw data page on my 23andMe account.

 Prosopagnosia (Face Blindness)

 How to Search for Gene Mutations in Your Raw Data